 It’s good to be competent.
 Being arrogant, not so much.
 But they’re often related.
 Being smart, bright and clever leads to competence in many areas related to business success.
 But having these intellectual gifts also means that one gets used to being right, being perceived as a good problem-solver and being highly valued by others.
 And this leads to arrogance.

-Intelligence and arrogance are components of two of the major fundamental competencies necessary for full success in business, the Intellectual and Interpersonal factors.
+Intelligence and (the lack of) arrogance are components of two of the major fundamental competencies necessary for full success in business, the Intellectual and Interpersonal factors.
 (These can be thought of as the Head and Heart competencies.
 The other two I-Competencies are Guts and Will – the Integrity and Intensity competencies.)

 Plotted in a 2X2 grid, with brainpower on one axis and arrogance on the other, we see four basic combinations.
 Yes, this is simplistic, but it’s also a good way to frame more complex interactions.
 The quadrants and a few observations about them may help to provide context for this picture.